fajarmf10/5th-semester/readme.md

 >The saddest thing in life is meeting someone you connect with immediately then realizing you will never ever see them again.

+>Perhaps it's better if i live in your heart, where the world can't see me.
+If i'm dead, there will be no stain on our love.

 Regards,

 **Fajar Maulana Firdaus**